hectorchanht/rushbin-clipboard/README.md

 ## 🤑rushbin-clipboard
-how can i save my clipboard online/offline for free forever?
+how to save clipboard online/offline for free forever?

 now you have it, rushbin!